Manchester Piccadilly station: Manchester London Road

 In 1847, the station was renamed London Road.
 In 1849 the Manchester, South Junction and Altrincham Railway (MSJA&R) began using the station after its line from Manchester Oxford Road was extended.
 Its single platform which opened on 1 August 1849 to the south of, and adjacent to the main part of station, was the predecessor of through platforms 13 and 14.
 The MSJA&R's line connected to the main line south of the station and formed a through route to the LNWR's line to Liverpool.

-By the 1850s, London Road was overcrowded and the relationship between the LNWR and MS&LR had deteriorated.
-In 1862, work started on rebuilding the station to expand it.
-The rebuild allowed the station to be divided; the MS&LR occupying the north-eastern side and the LNWR the south-western side.
+By the 1850s, London Road was overcrowded and the relationship between the LNWR and MS&LR had deteriorated, due to the latter's decision to cooperate with the Great Northern Railway in providing a rival service to London from the station, in direct competition with the LNWR.
+Netherless, the two cooperated on rebuilding the station to expand it.
+The rebuild which started in 1862, allowed the station to be divided; the MS&LR occupying the north-eastern side and the LNWR the south-western side.
 The station was given a new entrance building and concourse with each company having separate booking offices and passenger facilities.
 A 656 ft long iron and glass trainshed was built over the terminal platforms; it had two 95 ft wide arched spans, one covering the LNWR platforms and the other the MS&LR platforms.
 On 20 January 1866, a fatal accident occurred during the roof's construction, when part of it collapsed killing two workmen and injuring 30 others.
 The enquiry determined that the collapse was caused by strong winds and heavy snowfall.
 At the same time, the viaduct south of the station to Ardwick was widened to carry four tracks, and both companies built goods stations and warehouses to the northern side of the passenger station.